An Ayurvedic Approach to Constipation Relief

 Take Vata Pacifying Herbs

-If you have tried Triphala in the past and have not gotten the support you were hoping for, you might try taking a larger dose of it (about 1 tsp.), to see if that makes a difference.
-Each unique constellation of constitution, imbalance, and other factors dictates a specific dose of herbs and it is not uncommon for different people with similar symptoms to require a different dose in order to accomplish the same goal.
+If you have tried triphala in the past and have not gotten the support you were hoping for, you might try taking a larger dose of it (about 1 teaspoon) to see if that makes a difference.
+Each unique constellation of constitution, imbalance, and other factors dictates a specific dose of herbs, and it is not uncommon for different people with similar symptoms to require a different dose in order to accomplish the same goal.

 Beyond the Basics